 Best of the Best: Coconut Oil Blended with Ghee

 This is exactly what I discovered when I tried using a ghee/coconut oil blend for the first time.
-I love the intense butter flavor that ghee gives to food, and I also enjoy the moistness that coconut oil provides, particularly to baked goods.
+I love the intense butter flavor that ghee gives to food.
+At the same time, I also enjoy the moistness that coconut oil provides, particularly to baked goods.

 Using this oil blend works beautifully for sauteing, frying up pancakes, cooking vegetables, and stir-frying.
 Higher heat uses such as grilled cheese sandwiches work too.
 Blending the ghee with coconut oil increases the smokepoint of the coconut oil so that the overall smokepoint of the blended oil is higher than coconut oil alone.